auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 observation is also true of BLOWFISH-EXPAND.

-For this reason, any state collisions in the original bcrypt will get pushed back apart at least once per round, as the password and/or salt must be different.
-Thus no such collision matters except for the final state.
+For this reason, any state collisions in the original bcrypt will get pushed back apart at least once per round, because in order to be a collision, the password and/or salt must be different.
+Thus no collision matters unless it occurs on the very last round.
 This also demonstrates that the literal plaintext password is needed throughout bcrypt's key-stretching phase.

 In modified bcrypt, differences in the long tag will cause any state collisions to be pushed apart four times per round.
 Moreover differences in the password